 Price: $80 per month for one line | Features: Free live TV service, plus your choice of one of several streaming services

 The nation’s second-largest wireless carrier, much like Verizon, didn’t offer a standalone unlimited data phone plan for a couple of years.
-After Big Red caved and launched its plan earlier this year, AT&T quickly followed with its own unlimited plans.
+After Big Red caved and launched its plan in 2017, AT&T quickly followed with its own unlimited plans.
 Like Verizon, it has two unlimited plans to choose from.

 In our selection of the best cell phone plans from AT&T, we would recommend getting the Unlimited & More Premium plan.
 It charges $80 a month under that plan for one line, $150 a month for two lines, and $30 a month for each additional line up to 10 lines.
 Again, there are no download speed limits on the AT&T Unlimited Plus Enhanced plan, but you still might get hit with slower speeds if you exceed 22GB of data before the monthly bill cycle ends.